 E.H.W.
-Hornbrook directed the surveys.
+Hornbrook directed the original survey.

 P.W.B.
-Friske coordinated the operational activities of contract and Geological Survey of Canada staff.
+Friske coordinated the activities of contract and GSC staff under the reanalysis program.

-Contracts were let to the following companies for sample collection, preparation, analysis and reanalysis, and were managed by the following staff of the Regional Geochemical Studies section:
+Contracts were let to the following companies for sample collection, preparation, original analyses and reanalyses and were managed by Geological Survey of Canada staff as follows: